FrenchGithubUser/Hatt/CONTRIBUTING.md

 Sources can be scraped with 2 different methods :

-- By using the `ScrapePlainHtml` function, which parses the html response to a request
+- By using the `ScrapePlainHtml` function, which parses the html response to a request.
+A source can be scraped like this if the html is generated server-side (it is in most cases).
+To add a source like this, create a file `source-name.json` and complete it based on an already existing `source.json` file.
 - By creating a specific scraper.
-This method is used only if the `ScrapePlainHtml` function can't be used for the source, or if there is an API.
+This method is used only if the `ScrapePlainHtml` function can't be used for the source, or if there is an API for the source.
 This is to prevent code redundancy.